cwan209/udacity-map/README.md

 ## Dependencies

-This project used "@material-ui/core" and react-async-script-loader", the packages used will be installed by running `yarn isntall`
+This project used "@material-ui/core" and react-async-script-loader", the packages used will be installed by running `yarn install`